 Authorized Staff shall only purchase securities from financial institutions which are qualified as public depositories by the Treasurer of the State of Florida, or institutions designated as “Primary Dealers” by the Federal Reserve Bank of New York.
 Qualified Public Depositories may provide the services of a securities dealer through a Section 20 subsidiary of the financial institution or from direct issuers of commercial paper and bankers’ acceptances.

-The Long-Term Segment investment strategy may not include the use of Primary Dealers for transactions.
 The Long-Term Segment is exempt from this requirement.

 The University’s Investment Advisor shall utilize and maintain its own list of approved primary and non-primary dealers.